Keizaal/Keizaal/INSTALLATIONGUIDE.md

 Run the Skyrim: Special Edition launcher through Steam and let it detect your settings, then close the launcher. **This is only necessary once**.

-### Microsoft .NET 5.0
+### Microsoft .Net Framework 5.0

-Please ensure you have .NET v5.0 installed.
-Download the desktop app x64 AND the console app x64 versions from Microsoft [here](https://dotnet.microsoft.com/download/dotnet/5.0/runtime).
+Please ensure you have [.Net Framework 5.0](https://dotnet.microsoft.com/download/dotnet/5.0/runtime){:target="_blank" rel="noopener"} installed.
+Download the desktop app x64 AND the console app x64 versions from Microsoft.

 ![](https://raw.githubusercontent.com/Keizaal/Keizaal/main/assets/images/installation%20guide/14.%20DotNet.png)